LDS Scouting Resources

 LDS Friends of Scouting video

 View the Friends of Scouting video presented by council volunteer board chair Rob Cornilles and his wife, Allison, specifically produced to share the importance of FOS to fellow LDS members.
 Appropriate for use in church meetings with bishop's approval.
 Click to view video on YouTube.
+There is also an FOS Resource page that provides helpful materials and support for FOS coordinators.

-New LDS Scouting handbook released
+LDS Scouting handbook

 The LDS Scouting Handbook for Church Units in the United States is a good reference for LDS Scouting leaders to understand how the Church and Scouting interacts.